efreham1/root/proj/code_quality_report.md

 ```
 This function is for allocating raw data on a page.
 This code is very well abstracted, separate functions are used
 for all complicated tasks meaning that the function itself becomes very simple.
 It's also very easy to read and
-understand the formatting and naming of functions and varaibles.
+understand the formatting and naming of functions and variables.